megafeltronx/hyperwarp-docs/docs/fixed-bid-listing.md

 Use a **Fixed Bid** listing when you want to sell your veKitten NFT at a specific discount off its lock value.
 Here's how to do it:

 <Danger>IMPORTANT: The price you set for the veNFT is fixed.
-If you merge more tokens in to your veNFT the price will will NOT increase.
+If you merge more tokens in to your veNFT the price will **NOT increase**.
 You must cancel the sale and create a new one with the new price.</Danger>

 ### Step-by-Step: Listing a veKitten